-As we told you in our homemade pasta recipe, making your own past is one of the most regarding dishes you can make at home.
+As we have been saying in some our reviews, making your own past is one of the most regarding dishes you can make at home.
 But we know that for some people this can be too much work.
 And for this reason, we decided to review the Philips Pasta and Noodle Maker.

 With powerful and automatic mixing, kneading and extruding, the Philips Avance Pasta Maker allows you to make pasta in minutes!
 Add in fresh, nutritious ingredients like egg, spinach, and carrot juice to create healthy and worry-free homemade pasta and noodles for your family.
 There’s literally no end to different pasta shapes, colors, and flavors that you can make.